Ogi Jun: Plot

 In a juvenile prison, the detectives question Benissimo Lee (Eitra Kennedy), who is known for his tattoo work among the inmates.
 As a bribe, Sarah sneaks him a candy bar and shows him the Ogi Jun tattoo photo.
 He says he gave the tattoo to a foster kid named "Giffs".
 At the police station, Holder tells her that "Giffs" is Alexi Giffords, a foster child who went through five homes in 10 years.
 Giffords' file shows his current address, three blocks from the Larsens.
 While sitting in the car near Alexi's house, Sarah tells Holder that the foster records cannot be viewed without Alexi's consent.
 He recalls that she, like Alexi, ran away from foster homes as a child.
 Denying it, she orders him out of the car and to keep an eye on the house.
 She visits Regi Darnell (Annie Corley) to ask for access to Alexi's foster file.
 She refuses, but Sarah argues that it might help solve Rosie's murder.

 While mopping his van, Stan finds frayed wiring on the floor and goes to Janek’s restaurant to confront him.
 Janek admits to burning down Beau Soleil, and Stan accuses him of playing a role in Rosie's murder.
 A young man slips out the door.
-Minutes later, the young man (Tyler Johnson) arrives at the house that Holder is monitoring.
+Minutes later, the young man (Tyler Johnston) arrives at the house that Holder is monitoring.
 Noticing an Ogi Jun tattoo on the thug's arm, Holder realizes the man is Alexi, who sees Holder, runs, and gets away.

 A Department of Children's Services case worker (Kelli-Ruth Mercier) meets Sarah in her car.
 She reveals that Alexi's birth name is Michaelski and that his mother is Monica Krol, as Holder finds a photo of a young Alexi with father Piotr in Alexi's apartment.
 Sarah arrives to find a piece of paper tucked inside an Ogi Jun manga comic.
 The paper is a drawing of Rosie with her face scratched out.